ElvaHardwick/Obedientiae-ex-Machina-Docs/housing_customization.md

 ## Advanced configuration

-Aesthetics and design features are import for any line of units, our Controller Housings are designed to be relatively easy to to customize.
+Aesthetics and design features are important for any line of units, our Controller Housings are designed to be relatively easy to to customize.

 This isn't *super* supported, you might break the housing, you can always get a redelivery, but the easiest thing to do is to first create a backup.
 This document is also a work in progress and will be expended upon mostly based on request.